thedrbits/drbitsblog/about.md

 title: About
 permalink: /about/
 ---
 {% include image name="dan.jpeg" width=200 %}Daniel Rice is the Co-founder and CTO of [Sagewise](https://www.sagewise.io).
-He is an experienced computer scientist with a background in financial technology including risk analysis and distributed ledgers.
-Prior to Sagewise, Daniel was CTO of Totum Risk which builds portfolio risk analysis software.
+He is a computer scientist with a background in financial technology including risk analysis and cybersecurity.
+Prior to Sagewise, Daniel was CTO of [Totum Risk](https://www.totumrisk.com/) which builds portfolio risk analysis software.
 Daniel has helped launch over 20 products, and as an entrepreneur his personal apps have recorded over 5 million downloads.
 \\
 \\
 \\